-Here $b$ is the binding energy of the binary For an unperturbed two-body system, $\vect{P}=0$, the binding energy $b$ is constant, and the equation of motion describe the harmonic oscilator.
-For a perturbed two-body system the expression resembles a perturbed harmonic oscilator.
-The biggest advantage of this approach is that this equation of motion has no singular points, not even for $r=|\vect{u}|^2=0$.
-This improves performance for small perturbations when numerically integrating the equations of motion of a highly eccentric binary, and improves accuracy for perturbed binaries.
+Here $b$ is the binding energy of the binary, For an unperturbed two-body system, $\vect{P}=0$, the binding energy $b$ is constant, and the equation of motion describes the harmonic oscilator.
+For a perturbed two-body system, the expression resembles a perturbed harmonic oscilator.
+The greatest advantage of this approach is that this equation of motion has no singular points, not even for $r=|\vect{u}|^2=0$.
+This improves the performance for small perturbations when numerically integrating the equations of motion of a highly eccentric binary, and it improves the accuracy for perturbed binaries.

-The binding energy (eq.~\ref{eq:bindingenergy}) is not regularized and errors continue to increase in close encounters \citep{funato1996time}.
+The binding energy (eq.~\ref{eq:bindingenergy}) is not regularized, and errors continue to increase in close encounters \citep{funato1996time}.
 This problem is mitigated by also integrating the binding energy numerically.
-So long as the binding energy changes slowly with time as a function of the perturbing accelerations, we find
+When the binding energy changes slowly with time as a function of the perturbing accelerations, we find